Rated: 13+ · Fiction · Contest Entry · #2078755

-Belinda beheld the teenager with contempt as he forced his way through the bewildered pedestrians.
-This ill-mannered behaviour seemed indicative of the loutish clique he was a part of.
-What drove these teens to choose to associate with gangs of Neo-Nazi thugs was completely beyond her and had been the recurring theme of her latest articles on urban violence.
+Belinda Wilks beheld the teenager, that was forcing his way through the bewildered pedestrians, with contempt.
+His ill-mannered behaviour seemed indicative of the loutish clique he was a part of.
+What drove these teens to choose to associate with gangs of Neo-Nazi thugs was completely beyond her, and had been the recurring theme of her latest articles on urban violence.

-He was short and stocky with a shaven head and wore a black leather jacket, dusty jeans with tattered cuffs & a leather studded belt around his waist.
-His grimy unshaven face and the backs of his hands were littered with tasteless tattoos.
+He was short and stocky with a shaven head and wore a black leather jacket, dusty jeans with tattered cuffs and a studded leather belt around his pudgy waist.
+His grimy unkempt face and the backs of his hands were littered with tasteless tattoos.
 She thought she could see traces of dried blood on his filthy boots, though she could not be one hundred percent sure; but most disturbing of all was the metal baseball bat which he gripped tightly in his left hand.

 Though genuinely horrified and slightly intimidated by his unsightly appearance, Belinda found herself baying for blood, so to speak.
 She needed something of substance to write about.
 Something to help animate an otherwise run of the mill article and perhaps even make that hard-nosed sexist editor finally take her writing skills seriously.

-“Off to do battle against an equally inane enemy” she quietly narrated then added “Once more into the fray and let those who stayed behind think it curse and hold their shaven head cheap that they did not join us at the Battle of Dingbat Deep.”
+“Off to do battle against an equally inane enemy” she quietly narrated then added “Once more into the fray and let those who stayed behind think it curse, and hold their shaven heads cheap, that they did not join us at the Battle of Dingbat Deep.”

-Urged forward by curiosity she carefully hastened behind him, keeping a safe distance; lest he become aware that he was being followed and retaliate.
+Belinda hastened behind the teen at a safe distance, lest he become aware that he was being followed and retaliate.
 Anyone willing to devote his life to such an evil and ruthless ideology was definitely not to be trusted and there was no telling what he may do if irked.
 She had lost count of the news items detailing vicious assaults in broad daylight with no one coming to the victim’s aid.

-The sidewalk was crowded with immodestly dressed people melting beneath the blazing mid-afternoon sun.
-Weary woman in summer garb struggling to control their grousing off-spring, young mothers pushing prams with tired and irritable babies, intoxicated students ambling lethargically and here and there she could see sun burnt children without tee-shirts licking rapidly melting ice-cream cones; yet the heavily attired skin-head seemed impervious to the humidity.
+The sidewalk was crowded with immodestly dressed people, melting beneath the blazing mid-afternoon sun.
+Weary woman in summer garb struggling to control their grousing off-spring, young mothers pushing prams with tired and irritable babies, intoxicated students ambling lethargically and here and there she could see sun burnt children without tee-shirts, licking melting ice-cream cones; yet the heavily attired skin-head seemed impervious to the humidity.
 She suspected he was perhaps too stoned to tell the difference.

-Hate fuelled by prejudice, acerbated by ignorance, motivating violence and ultimately leading to incarceration.
-The ruthless culture of the skin-head mobs seemed to her but a one-way ticket to self-destruction.
-Loud repetitive music hammering away in a cultish lull, as brainwashed minions pledge allegiance to a new order of despotic goose-stepping supremacy.
+Hate fueled by prejudice, acerbated by ignorance, motivating violence that led to incarceration.
+The ruthless culture of the skin-head mobs seemed but a one-way ticket to self-destruction.
+Loud repetitive music hammering away in a cultish lull, as brainwashed minions pledge allegiance to a new order of despotic goose-stepping White-Supremacy.

 “How could anyone make such skin-deep assumptions about people they hardly know, based purely on outward appearances?” she mused; a quote from one of her recent articles.
 “People are just people and the only thing that truly separates us is what lies within our hearts.”

-Belinda wheezed slightly as humidity and fatigue started to set in.
-She was noticeably out of shape.
+She wheezed as fatigue took its toll.
 Fast-food had replaced her previous healthy diet as her car had demotivated her desire to continue doing her daily bike ride to and from work.
 She could not remember the last time she had set foot in the local gym and she feared what her former athletics trainer would say if he saw her in such a pitiful state.

 Across the road the Skin-head ran, giving the fingers to approaching cars as they skidded short of him and blasted their horns, then further down the road and finally veering left.
-He hastened up a half dozen steps then quickened his pace even more as he raced toward a car park where four other skin heads had surrounded a silver sedan.
+He hastened up a half dozen steps and ran toward a car park, where four other skin heads had surrounded a silver sedan.

-Taking great care to remain undetected, Belinda followed after and found a Toyota 4Runner SR5 SUV to hide behind.
+Belinda followed after, taking great care to remain undetected, and found a Toyota 4Runner SR5 SUV to hide behind.
 She felt like a cowboy in a western movie; barricading himself with an old stagecoach during a gunfight.
-Her heart raced while she took out her cell-phone at the ready to take a few photos to add authenticity to her article but to her dismay the battery life was spent.
+Her heart raced while she took out her cell-phone at the ready to take a few photos to add authenticity to her article but the battery life was spent.

-“Got it, Thumps!” announced the skin-head handing the bat over to his much larger and aggressive looking friend.
+“Got it, Thumps!” announced the skin-head, handing the bat over to his much larger and aggressive looking Skin-head.

 “Stand back, Bash, I’m gunna show ya how it’s done!”

-The other egged Thumps on as swung the bat with considerable force and hit the driver’s window but failed to cause any damage.
+Egged-on by the others, Thumps on as swung the bat with considerable force and hit the driver’s window but failed to cause any damage.
 Enraged at his failure he whacked it again harder.
-Finally after another half dozen blows came the inevitable cracking of glass, accompanied by loutish cheering.
+Finally after several more blows, came the inevitable cracking of glass'; accompanied by loutish cheering.

 Belinda’s heart chilled as she heard the unmistakable sound of muffled screaming.
 She strained her eyes and gasped at the sight to two anguished children within the car fretfully pounding on the rear window.
-The younger of the two was a panic stricken Asian boy of no more than ten years of age, and the other was an African American girl, considerably younger.
+The elder of the two was a panic stricken Asian boy, possibly no more than ten old, and the other was an African American girl, considerably younger.
 Neither would stand a chance against the mob of skin-heads that were trying to force entry.

-Instincts urged her to ring the police but without the use of her cell-phone and not having time to search for one such an idea was out of the question, if any saving was to be done it would have to be by her, despite the fact she had no weapons other than a near empty can of mace in her handbag which had sat in there for a considerable time and she was not positive if it still worked.
+Instincts urged her to contact the police but without the use of her cell-phone and not having time to search for one such an idea was out of the question, if any saving was to be done it would have to be by her, despite the fact she had no weapons other than a near empty can of mace in her handbag.

 The rational part of Belinda’s mind warned of the perils she would face by confronting such villains unnamed but her heart insisted she should at least try.
 She knew her conscience would never allow her to forgive herself if something happened to those two innocent kids in the car.
 It seemed incomprehensible that anyone, no matter how depraved, would ever intentionally seek to hurt such a harmless prey and she was sure that there was a special place in hell reserved for such monsters.